 En bloc Sales Process starts off officially with he forming off the Collective Sales Committee (CSC).
 A minimum of 20% of the share values or owners comprising 25% of the total number of subsidiary proprietors’ votes.

-Owners of developments which had failed in an earlier round of En bloc sales in Singapore needs wait 2 years before re-starting the En Bloc sales process by proceeding to obtain a higher threshold of 50% of the share values or 50% of the subsidiary proprietors’ votes before calling for an Extra-ordinary General Meeting (EOGM).
+Owners of developments which had failed in an earlier round of En bloc sales in Singapore will incur a 2 years restriction period.
+During this restriction period, the En Bloc sales process will need to obtain a higher threshold of 50% of the share values or 50% of the subsidiary proprietors’ votes (for the 1st retry) and 80% of the share values and subsidiary proprietors’ votes (for the 2nd retry) before calling for an Extra-ordinary General Meeting (EOGM).
 (Reference: Strata Titles Board, https://www.stratatb.gov.sg/applicant-steps-relating-to-ltsa.html)

 Image Credits: Paul Ho interviewed LIVE on 938 NOW, April 2018